b

 Best for: Founders who are comfortable with paperwork and have time to manage the application themselves.

-You get a full breakdown of the scheme, a document checklist, and step-by-step guidance for submitting on the relevant government portal.
+You get a full breakdown of the scheme, a document checklist with preparation tips, pre-filled portal field values from your profile, and step-by-step guidance for submitting on the relevant government portal.
 BenefitStack does not submit on your behalf — you remain in full control of the process.

 CA-assisted